Human Error in Manufacturing

 Manufacturing has a human error problem.
 Or does it?

 A growing body of research in psychology and organizational studies has changed how we think about workplace mistakes.
-We now know that most individual errors happen when systems that make human error likely, or even inevitable.
+We now know that most individual errors happen when systems make human error likely, or even inevitable.

 In other words, human error isn’t actually a human problem.
 It’s a problem with work systems, along with the lack of flexibility to augment worker processes.